 - 2 tablespoons lemon juice

-- Once the veggies are done baking, add the 2 cups of bell peppers to the blender and reserve the other 1 cup for the bowl.
+Add the 2 cups of bell peppers to the blender and reserve the other 1 cup for the bowl.
 Add all of the other "chipotle red pepper sauce" ingredients to the blender as well.
 Blend until completely smooth.
 It should be a nice smooth, creamy consistency.
 I started out with 1/2 cup water and you can add more if you want it thinner.
-Taste and add any extra seasonings if desired.
-Add more chipotle for extra spicy.
 Slightly warm over the stove just until warm if desired.